 We halted at the dead-end of one of the village roads.
 There was this small cafe, which was still closed.
 Nevertheless, it had an open sitting area, and we decided to venture out there.

 Once inside, what we saw from there was one heavenly view.
 God, I have never been left this speechless.

-I was, for sometime, in a complete state of bliss and shock.
+I was, for some time, in a complete state of bliss and shock.
 I couldn’t believe that I was witnessing something so beautiful, calm and tranquil.
-After spending our moments of introspection, we started off to go somewhere else, may be the ocean where this stream met.
+After spending our moments of introspection, we started off to go somewhere else, maybe the ocean where this stream met.

-The last meal in Krabi made me sugar high.
+The last meal in Krabi made my sugar high.
 It was from some street cafe.
 However, one thing is for sure – Thailand will never leave you starving.
 There are so many options for both vegetarian and non-vegetarian people.
 I certainly loved the food here!

 The first thing was this extremely sweet Kao Tom Mud which is made of rice, coconut milk and banana.
 These are served, tied with bamboo stripe.